Progressive and responsible

 Corporate learning: KfW IPEX-Bank Academy

-KfW IPEX-Bank places great emphasis on the continuous professional development of its employees.
-The in-house training catalogue includes over 60 different training courses, some of which are taught in English.
-In line with coronavirus restrictions on gatherings, KfW IPEX-Bank Academy switched partway through the year from teaching on-site to conducting virtual events.
-This enabled employees, despite the coronavirus protective measures, to participate in a broad spectrum of topics, ranging from training on credit processes and sales through to communication seminars and separate units for managers.
-The pandemic has fundamentally altered the requirements, rapidly accelerating the development of digital working.
-KfW IPEX-Bank has taken the new requirements into account and expanded the training catalogue to include courses dealing with various aspects of virtual working.
-The entire offering of KfW IPEX-Bank Academy is aimed at maintaining on-the-job professionalism of employees at its already high level or increasing it even further.
+Continuous professional development of employees is one of the key pillars of modern staff development.
+The in-house training catalogue of KfW IPEX-Bank Academy – the bank’s in-house learning platform – therefore includes over 60 different training courses, some of which are taught in English.
+In line with the ongoing coronavirus restrictions on gatherings during the reporting year, KfW IPEX-Bank Academy continued to conduct all of its events virtually.
+This enabled employees, despite the protective measures, to participate in a broad spectrum of topics, ranging from training on credit processes and sales, to personal development and assuming management responsibility, through to virtual working in the pandemic.
+There are also separate units for managers.
+The entire offering of KfW IPEX-Bank Academy is aimed at maintaining on-the-job professionalism of employees at its already high level or increasing it still further, all the while ensuring a safe working environment.

 Annual development meetings are held between managers and employees, who work together to identify areas for development and set these out in a training roadmap.

 Employer branding and personnel marketing

-Since face-to-face contact and communication with potential candidates is an essential part of its recruitment strategy, KfW IPEX-Bank took part in a number of career fairs during 2020, which from March were all held virtually.
+Since personal contact and communication with potential candidates is an essential part of its recruitment strategy, KfW IPEX-Bank took part in a number of career fairs during 2021, all of which were held virtually.

 Fair Company, fair trainee programme and Top Employer

 Works council and representation of disabled employees

-Successful human resources policy is based on an active social partnership that takes account of employees' interests.
-The works council with its 11 members plays a key role in achieving this, and a close, trusting working relationship exists with regard to all relevant topics.
+Successful human resources policy is based on active inclusion that takes account of employees' interests.
+The works council, with its 11 members, plays a key role in achieving this, and a close, trusting working relationship exists with regard to all relevant topics.
 In collaboration with the representatives for disabled employees, the aim is to continuously increase the number of employees with disabilities.

 At a glance: Personnel key figures (2021)